If you could grow your business with less stress and pressure… what would be easy?

 Creating a referral generating plan shouldn’t be complicated or complex.
 There is some work involved to create and execute on a referral plan but following a referral plan beats cold calling, incessant networking or stalking on LinkedIn everyday of the week.

 There are five basic steps you need to follow to create a business that is sustained by referrals.
-But these five steps are built with the understanding that you have a sticky client experience and are worthy of referrals (foundation).
-Then, the five steps move you up from the foundation to generating consistent referrals that sustain your business growth.
+But these five steps are built with the understanding that you have a sticky referral client experience and are worthy of referrals (foundation).
+The five steps move you from the foundation to generating consistent referrals that sustain your business growth.

-To help you with the 5 steps I created an easy to follow blueprint that you can download for free now.
+To help you with the 5 steps I created an easy to follow blueprint that you can download for free.

-Here are the 5 steps to creating a referral generating plan:
+Here are the 5 steps to generating referral:

 - Identify who refers you (or should be referring you)